srl-labs/learn-srlinux/docs/basics/hwtypes.md

 | ixrd3      | 7220 IXR-D3 |

-By default, `ixr6` type is used by containerlab, and since in our topology we determined to run IXR-D2 variant on the leaf layer and IXR-D3 as a spine, we specifically set this in the clab file.
+!!!tip
+    Containerlab-launched nodes are started as `ixr6` hardware type unless set to a different [type](https://containerlab.srlinux.dev/manual/kinds/srl/#types) in the clab file.

 [^1]: SR Linux can also run on the whitebox/3rd party switches.